ardnew/ino/README.md

              ──────── ARGUMENTS FORWARDED TO ARDUINO-CLI ─────────

   Any unrecognized flags (arguments with leading "-"), along with any remaining non-sketch-path arguments, are passed to arduino-cli verbatim.
+All flags given after the end-of-arguments delimiter "--" are also passed to arduino-cli.

+    - Note that any arduino-cli flag intermixed (i.e., preceeding "--") which requires an argument must be specified using its long form syntax (i.e., "--flag=VALUE").
+For example:

+        ino upload -i INPUT-FILE               # WRONG
+        ino upload --input-file INPUT-FILE     # WRONG
+        ino upload --input-file=INPUT-FILE     # OK!
+        ino upload -- -i INPUT-FILE            # OK! ino cli upload -i INPUT-FILE           # OK!

   For configuration variables, see:
     https://arduino.github.io/arduino-cli/latest/configuration/